r4yan2/kittens/README.md

-# kittens
+# kitt<3ns

 The Engine is by default parallel.
 To have further info on the methods please refer to the specific method built-in documentation

 ## Random

-Really nothing to say, the algorithm try 5 random items which have not been evaluated by the user
+Really nothing to say, the algorithm try 5 random items which have not been included by the user in his playlists

 ## Top-N recommendations